jamesmaniscalco/baguettebrioche/README.md

 For the theme index, go to `/m/index.html` and add the new theme header to the list.
 These are sorted chronologically, newest fist, but you have to do the sorting manually!

+## Creating a new post

+To create a new (recipe) post, you should just need to make the post files - everything else should get handled automagically.

+Let's start with the `en` version.
+Copy an existing post in the `/_i18n/en/posts/` directory.
+Rename it with a relevant date and title.
+In the front matter, update the `title`, `categories`, etc. tags to the relevant values.

+You will need to add the recipe picture file to the `/images/` directory and link it with the `image` tag in the post file.

+Modify the text of the post (ingredients, instructions, etc.) as needed.

+Make sure that the relevant theme/month is in the categories!
+This is necessary for the theme page to include the right posts.

+Now to make the French file: copy the file you have into the `/_i18n/fr/posts/` directory **with the same title**.
+Modify the language-specific content in the front matter and the text, but make sure to leave the `image` tag as-is.